Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Biography Card/README.md

 ## ✨ Features
 - 🖼️ **Centered Responsive Card** – Perfectly aligned on all screen sizes
 - 🎨 **Smooth Hover Overlay** – Clean overlay animation on mouse hover
-- Clear typography and spacing
+- ✍️ **Clean Typography** – Easy-to-read text with balanced spacing
 - External “Read More” button (opens in a new tab)
 - Beginner-friendly, well-organized CSS classes